upsidedownlabs/Chords-Python/README.md

 #### EOG

-- `python eog.py`: Enable a GUI with real-time EOG that detects the blinks and mark them with red dot.
+- `python eog.py`: Enable a GUI with real-time EOG that detects blinks and mark them with red dots.

 #### EEG